Enterprise backup bods treat kit for ransomware code lurk

 The CBE 14 software can provide recoveries of data for use cases such as DevOps, test and dev, search, and analytics; meeting the secondary data convergence and management features of competitors such as Actifio, Cohesity and Rubrik.

-This software release also has a new Assigra Management Console (AMC), using Google Material Design concepts, to simplify and automate data management across multi-platform operating environments. ®
+This software release also has a new Asigra Management Console (AMC), using Google Material Design concepts, to simplify and automate data management across multi-platform operating environments. ®

 Sponsored: Learn how to transform your data into a strategic asset for your business by using the cloud to accelerate innovation with NetApp